Skip to main content

 Written by François Cosnier

-When a forward contract is booked with iBanFirst, the value of such contract depends on the direction of the spot rate.
-The value of your contract can be positive, negative or neutral.
+When a forward contract is booked with iBanFirst, the value of such a contract depends on the direction of the spot rate.
+The value of your contract can be positive, negative, or neutral.

-If the contract is cancelled at any point in time, this can result into a gain, a loss, or breakeven depending on market conditions.
+If the contract is cancelled at any point in time, this can result in a gain, a loss, or breakeven depending on market conditions.

-The value of the contract evolves over its lifetime and the collateral requirements are meant to cover for any future potential losses.
+The value of the contract evolves over its lifetime, and the collateral requirements are meant to cover any future potential losses.
 Losses may occur if the contract is cancelled before its maturity or in the event of a contract breach.
-Failure to meet collateral requirements or to perform at maturity of the contract constitute contract breaches.
+Failure to meet collateral requirements or to perform at maturity of the contract constitutes contract breaches.
 For the full list of contract breaches, please refer to the applicable terms and conditions.

-Collateral requirements are composed of initial deposit and margin calls.
+Collateral requirements are composed of the initial deposit and margin calls.

 Initial deposit